 We are committed to supporting Palestinian rights, opposing racism and Islamophobia, and to the defence of civil liberties.

-Stop the War has organised around 40 national demonstrations, including the largest protests ever held in Britain, most memorably on 15 February 2003, when up to two million gathered on London’s streets to oppose the Iraq war.
+Up to October 2023, Stop the War had organised over 40 national demonstrations, including the largest protests ever held in Britain, most memorably on 15 February 2003, when up to two million gathered on London’s streets to oppose the Iraq war.
+The number of demonstrations has increased dramatically since 2023 (see below).

 In 2013, Stop the War was central in mobilising opposition to UK bombing of Syria, as proposed by David Cameron’s government.
 This led to the historic decision in parliament when MPs voted against military intervention.

-We have been one of the main organisers of the massive protests against Donald Trump when he has visited Britain, and played a leading role in the campaign against further interventions in the Middle East, including opposing support for the Saudi-led war on Yemen.
+We were one of the main organisers of the massive protests against Donald Trump when he visited Britain during his first term of office, and played a leading role in the campaign against further interventions in the Middle East, including opposing support for the Saudi-led war on Yemen.
 As the US with British support has ramped hostilities with China, we have been campaigning with public meetings, in publications and online against the push to a new cold war.

-Individuals can become members of Stop the War, and we welcome affiliations by supporting organisations and trade unions.
+Individuals can become members of the Stop the War Coalition, and we welcome affiliations by supporting organisations and trade unions.
 Members and affiliates must support the aims of Stop the War as set out in our constitution.